TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/2 Shadowmantle/Session 19.md

 [[Shadowmantle (aka Valindra Cimber)]] sends a message to [[Ash]] looking for an update.
 She tells her that they're about 4 hours away.

 Since the party is so close, [[Brysh]] doesn't want to use a 3rd level spell slot on the mech.
-The party debates the spell slot effeciency of different people powering the [[Clockwork Golem]].
-Ultimatly it's decided that Brysh will just use her 3rd level slot for it.
+The party debates the spell slot efficiency of different people powering the [[Clockwork Golem]].
+Ultimately it's decided that Brysh will just use her 3rd level slot for it.

 As part of the first puzzle of [[Orolunga]], Locke jumps 16ft, which is slightly more than Ash could.